Last chance for bareroot trees! Order by midday Tuesday 23rd March

 Bushes

 Bushes are one of the most popular and traditional shapes for gardens.
 They are topped (cutting the central leader/stem) after the first year at 75cm.
-This encourages branching, making the tree easier to manage and fruit easier to pick.
+This encourages branching, making the tree easier to manage and the fruit easier to pick.

 For bushes, we would advise reducing the length of the main branches by about a third when planting.
 Then taking out any smaller branches that are beginning to grow inwards.
 It is also a good idea to remove any ‘feathers’ that may be growing from the lower part of the central stem beneath the branches.
 These are unlikely to be productive and will take valuable nutrients from the main crown of the tree.